Clinical trial safety profile

 In the open-label safety extension study of the CONVERT trial, the safety and tolerability of ARIKAYCE + multidrug therapy remained consistent.

-No new safety signals detected with up to 20 months of total ARIKAYCE exposure.
+No new safety signals were detected with up to 20 months of total ARIKAYCE exposure.

 Respiratory AEs following ARIKAYCE initiation were common.
 Nephrotoxicity-related AEs and measured hearing decline were infrequent over the 12-month treatment phase in the extension study.